§ 1 Council bodies

 § 65 Nominations

-When submitting nominations, a balance must be sought between the Nordic countries and between genders.
-Membership of national committees should also be taken into account.
+When submitting nominations, every effort must be made to strike a balance between the Nordic countries and between women and men.
+Where possible, membership of national committees should also be taken into account.

 § 66 Mandate periods